ComunidadAylas/PackSquash/README.md

 In principle, I will use any funds I receive for personal spending.
-However, I may decide to introduce sponsor tiers and perks (retroactively, benefiting those who sponsored the project before they got introduced too), add more payment methods, share the funds with other high-profile contributors or use them for donations and campaigns.
+However, I may decide to introduce sponsor tiers and perks (retroactively, benefiting those who sponsored the project before they got introduced too), add more payment methods, share the funds with other high-profile contributors, or use them for donations and campaigns.
 I will be transparent about any major decisions I make about this, communicating them in public announcements.